Celebrating Juneteenth 2024: Children’s Books and Activities for Families and Educators

 What is Juneteenth? by Kirsti Jewel

-Additional Ways to Celebrate Juneteenth
+Additional Activities to Celebrate Juneteenth with Young Learners

-Celebrate and Honor Black History
+Celebrate and Honor Black History with More Children’s Books

 SHARE: